-Patients with excess body weight (body mass index >35) are less likely to benefit from CPAP alternative treatment.
+Patients with excess body weight (body mass index >35) as well as a larger neck size are less likely to benefit from CPAP alternative treatment.
 The weight contributes to sleep apnea and cannot be corrected by throat surgery or the Inspire device.
 However, treatment options for reaching a healthy weight can positively impact sleep apnea.
 Treatment options can be discussed, including referral information to fitness science, dietitians, physicians with a specialty in medical management of weight loss, bariatric surgery and more, with help from UR Medicine and your primary care provider.

 Do you offer telemedicine?

 Yes.
 We offer telemedicine consultation and follow up appointments, particularly for patients coming from a distance.
 We encourage in-person visits when possible for a more complete evaluation.

 Why do I need more than one doctor/provider for my sleep apnea?

 Optimal sleep apnea treatment requires a team approach.
 The Sleep Medicine team typically diagnoses sleep apnea and starts treatment with CPAP.
 If this is not beneficial, the sleep surgery team at the CPAP Alternatives Center

 How can I make the most of my CPAP-alternative evaluation appointment?